hemnath-github/DeloitteSummerInternR2/README.md

 **DeloitteSummerInternship**
 Daikibo Telementry Data Analysis.

-Indentifying which factory and had defect machines through **Tableau** software.
+Indentifying which factory and had defect machines through Tableau software.

+Tool :
+**Tableau** - For Importing datasets, create Function or Metrics and Dashboard Creation.

 Get the database from the provided datasource file.